 We always like giving our science experiments a seasonal twist- and this time, we’re completing St. Patrick’s Day STEM activities by making pot ‘o gold salt crystals!

-If you love this activity making St. Patrick’s Day pot ‘o gold salt crystals, then you’ll want to check out our complete list of St. Patrick’s Day slime recipes and you’ll love this salt crystal rainbow!
+If you love this activity making St. Patrick’s Day pot ‘o gold salt crystals, then you’ll love this salt crystal rainbow!

 How to Grow Salt Crystals Fast

 What is the secret to creating crystals fast?
 The secret is creating a super-saturated solution of salt water.
 A super-saturated solution is simply adding enough salt to the boiling water so that it is no longer able to dissolve.

 The more saturated the solution, the faster crystals will form.

 Using enough salt will produce visible crystals in under an hour!

 Salt crystals form when a solution of water becomes over-saturated with salt.
 When you create a super-saturated solution, the salt crystals must go somewhere when the mixture cools and the water starts to evaporate.

 The furry pipe cleaners make the perfect surface for salt crystals to cling to.
 Over time, the crystals accumulate into larger and larger crystals.

 As the water evaporates, the salt crystals cling to one another, forming large squares of salt, just like are found in nature.

 Kids will be fascinated by the ionic bonds that salt makes, creating perfect squares and rectangles every time.
 The reason salt crystals make such perfect square shapes are due to the type of molecular bond that salt crystals have.